 STUDENTS: Learn how to manage unusual aspects of Western culture.

 STUDENTS: Learn how to make good friends and enjoy your new school.

 Time Management Success, Part 1

-o GOAL: Teach students and parents to balance work, play, and sleep efficiently.
+STUDENTS: Learn how to balance work, play, friends, and sleep efficiently.

 Time Management Success, Part 2